bobby-brennan/gitback-blog/articles/apis-guru/content.md

 Whether you're a large enterprise, a developer at a start-up, or a lone hacker, chances are you rely on multiple APIs to power your software.
 But integrating with a new API is a large commitment - the cost of switching providers or migrating to a home-grown solution can be huge.
-To make matters worse, for common needs (like processing credit cards or sending texts) you're faced with a firehose of options.
+To make matters worse, for common needs like processing credit cards or sending texts, you're faced with a firehose of options.

 API discovery services like AnyAPI and [APIs.io](http://apis.io/) are an attempt to alleviate this problem.
 They allow API consumers to browse available APIs,